What We Are Looking For

 The top three winners of all the creative contests will be announced in our Choeofpleirn Best of issue published at the end of December each year.
 Only the top winner of each category gets the $100 prize.

-Writers who enter the $100 prize contests must promise that we can not only have first publication of their works, but also later publication in the Best of issue.
+Writers who enter the creative prize contests must promise that we can not only have first publication of their works, but also later publication in the Best of issue.
+The works of the top three creators for each of the five creative contests will have their works republished in the annual Best of Choeofpleirn Press journal at the end of the year.

 Any publication of works accepted for any of the Choeofpleirn Press journals may be republished by their respective authors as long as they list the publication from the appropriate journal in their credits for the piece.